alttester/AltTester-Unity-SDK/docs/pages/commands.md

 -   sceneName - name of the unloaded scene

+#### Log notification

+If ctivated this notification will be called every time a log is generated.
+To activate this notification use `AddNotificationListener` command and add `NotificationType.Log` as a parameter.

+**_Returns_**

+-   message - the message of the log
+-   stackTrace - the stack trace of the log
+-   level - the level of the log (ex.
+Error, Warning etc.)

 #### Application paused

 If activated this notification will be called every time the application has paused.
 To activate this notification use `AddNotificationListener` command and add `NotificationType.ApplicationPaused` as a parameter.